torvista/Zen_Cart-Structured_Data/README.md

 ####Third-party attribute-stock plugins
 Products Options Stock Manager (POSM)

-I use this plugin, so have added the code necessary to deal with one attribute (dependent attributes are pending).
+I use this plugin, so have added the code necessary to deal with one attribute (dependent attributes are pending/too hard).
 However, it still requires extra fields adding per attribute:

 ALTER TABLE `products_options_stock` ADD `pos_mpn` VARCHAR(32) NOT NULL DEFAULT '' AFTER `pos_model`;